chemerisuk/better-dom/README.md

 * [DOM getter/setter vs jQuery.attr/prop](http://jsperf.com/dom-getter-setter-vs-jquery-attr-prop/3)
 * [better-dom vs jquery: classes manipulation](http://jsperf.com/better-dom-vs-jquery-classes-manipulation/3)
 * [better-dom vs jquery: array methods](http://jsperf.com/better-dom-vs-jquery-array-methods/2)

+## How to make a custom build
+In order to create a custom build make sure that you installed [grunt-cli](https://github.com/gruntjs/grunt-cli) globally:

+    npm install -g grunt-cli

+Then you can print all available modules for customization via the task below:

+    grunt build

+Pick modules that you want to exclude and pass them to the same task separated by comma:

+    grunt build:classes,offset,data

+Your custom build will be created inside of the `build` folder including uglified version and source map.

 ## Installation
 The simplest way is to use [bower](http://bower.io/):